Funding Opportunity: Physical Activity Infrastructure

 - If on school grounds, the playground must be open to the general public during non-school hours.

 - Youth, parents, community residents and teachers (when located at a school) must be included in the planning, implementation and maintenance of the playground.

 - Projects must include a plan to draw neighborhood kids to the playground as a community attraction and destination for kids during their free time.

-- Fixed Infrastructure: Funds could be used to purchase tangible, immovable, age-appropriate, outdoor playground equipment for kids in the K-5th grade age group and necessary associated surfacing.
+- Fixed Infrastructure: Funds can be used to purchase tangible, immovable, age-appropriate, outdoor playground equipment for kids ages 5-10 (K-5th grade) and necessary associated surfacing.

 - Playground Markings: Funds could be used to support costs associated with painting the playground with colorful, engaging and stimulating game and activity patterns that encourage physical activity.

-- Community-based Planning: Funds were expected to be used to meaningfully engage kids, parents and community members in planning and designing the playground to facilitate ownership and empowerment.
+- Community-based Planning: Funds are expected to be used to meaningfully engage kids, parents and community members in planning and designing the playground to facilitate ownership and empowerment.